nLab 2-category equipped with proarrows

 Idea

-A 2-category equipped with proarrows, also called a proarrow equipment or simply an equipment, is a 2-category together with extra “proarrows” which enable one to reproduce more category theory inside it than is possible in a general 2-category.
+A 2-category equipped with proarrows, also called a proarrow equipment or simply an equipment, is a 2-category equipped with a notion of “proarrows” which enable one to reproduce more category theory inside it (cf. formal category theory) than is possible in a general 2-category.
 The ur-example is Cat equipped with profunctors.

 Motivation